Himasnhu-AT/Server-nodejs-temp/README.md

    ```

    This will start the development server and open the app in your default web browser.
-You can view the app at `http://localhost:5173` on your local machine.
+You can view the app at `http://localhost:5173` on your local machine. -->

 ## Contributing

+Visit [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on guidelines.

 ## License